University of Maryland, Baltimore Web Guidelines

 Content Management System (CMS)

-OCPA, in a collaborative effort with the Center for Information Technology Web Development Group, supports University web needs through T4 Site Manager content management system.
+OCPA, in a collaborative effort with the Center for Information Technology Services Web Development Group, supports University web needs through T4 Site Manager content management system.

 Website Branding

-Content that is linked from the University’s website to another entity or organization’s website should clearly identify it as a departure from UMB web pages.
+Content that is linked from the University’s website to another entity or organization’s website should clearly identify it as a departure from UMB webpages.

 Web content from outside the University should not use or replicate the University’s templates or identity in a manner that confuses content ownership.
 When appropriate, these sites should carry the UMB logo and/or branding.